 Three major ways to increase and improve your data privacy include:

 With Invisibly, you’re in full control of the data you choose to share, and how you choose to share it.
-In exchange for your actively consented data, you get access to a host of premium content from a growing variety of world-class publications.
+In exchange for your actively consented data, you get access to a host of premium brand rewards.